Sadio Mane: Senegal forward to miss World Cup due to injury suffered playing for Bayern Munich

 That is followed by Group A games against hosts Qatar on November 25 and Ecuador on November 29.

-Mane was crucial in Senegal's first-ever AFCON win in February as he scored the winning penalty as the Teranga Lions beat Egypt in a penalty shootout in the final.
+Mane was crucial in Senegal's first-ever AFCON win in February scoring the winning penalty as the Teranga Lions beat Egypt in a penalty shootout in the final.

 Then in late March, Mane also scored the decisive spot-kick as Senegal once again beat Egypt on penalties in a play-off to qualify for Qatar.